27 November 2012

-FOGL, the oil and gas exploration company focused on its extensive licence areas to the South and East of the Falkland Islands, is pleased to announce that the Scotia exploration well FI 31/12-01 was spudded on 25 September 2012.
+FOGL, the oil and gas exploration company focused on its extensive licence areas to the South and East of the Falkland Islands, announces the results of the Scotia exploration well.

 Falkland Oil and Gas

 Tim Bushell, Chief Executive

 David Arch / Gareth Price / Ashton Clanfield

 Jefferies Hoare Govett (Joint Broker)

 +44 (0) 207 029 8000